CheukHoYun/app_for_achievers/README.md

 - Aug.18 22:43: Tried some API call to SWAPI.
 Works in Safari but not in Chrome, gonna fix it.
 - Aug.18 23:14: Switched to TMDB API, the fetch is working properly.
 Will use it for later build.
 - Aug.18 23:51: Correctly installed bootstrap, included a sample usage.

+- Aug.19 19:18: Added the search bar.
+This stuff starts to look pretty.